 Before changing any record there are a few preparation steps which will help the process.

 - Lower all A Record TTL’s (Time To Live) to 600 or even 300 seconds.
 A TTL is the amount of time that a record is allowed to be cached before it is looked up again.
 The standard TTL is 14400 seconds (1 day).
 Thus any change will take a day to reflect.
 To avoid this, we reduce the TTL on all A records.
 These must all be changed back after the move, so record the original values.

 - If changing DNS servers, lower the TTL on NS records as well as all TTL’s in the SOA.
 The NS (NameServer record) is the record which points to your nameservers.
 These records must also be reduced to around 600 seconds.
 The SOA (Start of Authority) defines maximum cache time, maximum time before expiry and the SOA’s own TTL.
 These are usually set to high values.
 We can reduce these all down to a range between 3600 seconds ( 1 hour ) and 600 seconds ( 10 minutes ).
 These must all be changed back after the move, so record the original values.

 - Ensure that all new servers are set up.
-If moving DNS to a different Name Server, test to see if the records have been set up.
+If you’re moving your DNS to a different Name Server, test to see if the records have been set up.
 We do this using either nslookup or dig.
-The nslookup syntax is as follows (works in Linux and Windows command line): “nslookup mydomain.dom new.nameserver.dom“. nslookup also has a few query switches.
+The nslookup syntax is (works in Linux and Windows command line): “nslookup mydomain.dom new.nameserver.dom“. nslookup also has a few query switches.
 These are: nslookup -q=A (A record), nslookup -q=NS (NS record), nslookup -q=SOA (SOA record), nslookup -q=ANY (full lookup).
 Also, ensure that your website is up and working on the new server and that all mailboxes have been created.
 If you are doing a cPanel migration, these will all be created during the migration process.